earthcubeprojects-chords/chords/whatis.md

 CHORDS has been issued a Digital Object Identifier (DOI) from DataCite.org

-We request that researchers cite its use in any relevant publication using this format:
+We request that researchers cite its use in any relevant publication or other context using this format:

 <div class="well" style="text-align: left;">
   Cloud-Hosted Real-time Data Services for the Geosciences (Version 0.9) [Software].
 (2017).
 Boulder, Colorado: UCAR/NCAR. http://dx.doi.org/10.5065/D6V1236Q